Kutteem Kolum: Cast

+Production

+The film marks the directorial debut of actor Guinness Pakru, who also star in the lead role.

 Soundtrack

 Music was composed by Shaan Rahman and the lyrics were penned by Vayalar Sarath Chandra Varma and Vinayak.
 The audio was launched in late March 2013.

 Reception

 Aswin J Kumar of The Times of India gave 2 out of 5 and wrote "Pakru has nothing new to offer in Kutiyum Kolum except that it is his debut directorial venture".
 Veeyen of nowrunning.com gave 1.5 out of 5 and wrote "Toying with an idea that has long been thrashed, Pakru does the unthinkable by deciding to craft it into a two-hour long film".
 The film was subsequently dubbed and released in Tamil as Sakthi Vinayagam after the lead characters.